Abdominal Organ Transplant Fellowship at the University of Toronto and Toronto General Hospital

 The Toronto Transplant & HPB Fellows 2024-25

 Left to Right: Drs.
-Ahmer Irfan, Pablo Achurra, Daneil Kilburn, Taylor Koe, Su Kah Goe, Farah Ladak.
+Ahmer Irfan, Pablo Achurra, Daniel Kilburn, Taylor Koe, Su Kah Goh, Farah Ladak.

 Welcome to our Fellowship Programs.
 The University of Toronto has a legacy for being at the forefront of research, innovation, and education in the fields of transplantation and hepatopancreatobiliary (HPB) surgery.
 Our respective programs are among the largest in North America based on clinical volumes, and we have a proud history of training many of the leaders in surgery over the last 38 years.
 We offer two accredited programs: a fellowship council-accredited HPB surgical track program and a combined ASTS-accredited abdominal transplantation surgery track program.